ApryseSDK/pdftron-react-native/README.md

 ```

 ##### readOnly
-bool, optional, default to false
+bool, optional, defaults to false

 Defines whether the viewer is read-only.
 If true, the UI will not allow the user to change the document.